Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also supports a `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
 While it's not strictly required to include this parameter, specifying `https://www.youtube.com` allows the request to succeed even on videos that prohibit embedding on third-party websites.

 One significant drawback of impersonating this client, however, is that it does not represent an installable app like `ANDROID`, but a JavaScript-based player that runs in the browser.
-This type of client is susceptible to an additional security measure used by YouTube, that results in the URLs inside the stream metadata being obfuscated.
+This type of client is susceptible to an additional security measure used by YouTube that results in the URLs inside the stream metadata being obfuscated.
 Here is how an individual stream descriptor looks in that case:

 ```json
 {